JanicaSalibaSpiteri/Movies/README.md

 Attempt to use **ADO.NET grain storage**, with DB entities and models, creation of DB and sample data in DB context through migrations script written in powershell.

 ## Installation
+1. Build and run the solution
-1. Change API path in `frontend/src/shared/path.js` to point to the hosted microservice
+2. If necessary, change API path in `frontend/src/shared/path.js` to point to the hosted microservice
-2. Navigate to the root folder of frontend and run `npm install` to install the required dependencies
+3. Navigate to the root folder of frontend and run `npm install` to install the required dependencies
-3. Run the frontend through the command `npm start`, which should automatically launch `http://localhost:3000`
+4. Run the frontend through the command `npm start`, which should automatically launch `http://localhost:3000`

 ## Running the Graph QL queries
 1. Navigate to `http://localhost:6600/ui/playground`